Bikas-shah/hello-world/README.md

 # hello-world

 This is Bikas shah from Nepal.

-I'm working as a developer in TunerLabs.
+# Demo
+this is demo file.